NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: Attacking

-DPFMix gives a tight DP guarantee to the feature dataset.
-However, we still want to know whether one can recover the original data from the released features.
-Model Inversion Attack (MIA) \citep{he2019modelinversion} has successfully recovered the raw data from the features released by split learning in both white-box and black-box settings.
-We modified the white-box attack in \citep{he2019modelinversion} to attack DPFMix.
-The details about the attack algorithm and more attacking results are shown in \cref{sec:modelinversion} due to page limit.
+\textbf{Model Inversion Attack (MIA).} \citep{he2019modelinversion} has successfully recovered the raw data from released features.
+We want to know whether our method could defend against this type of attack, i.e. MIA.
+We modified the white-box attack in \citet{he2019modelinversion} to attack \namea.
+The details about the attack algorithm and more attacking results ($m=8,16,32,64$) are shown in \cref{sec:modelinversion} due to page limit.
 The visualization results are shown in \cref{fig:mixed_1}.

-The protection of DPFMix comes from three parts.
-First, model inversion attacks on very deep models are weak, and inverting ResNet-152 is quite hard in practice (See Appendix \cref{fig:mia_resnet} for MIA on ResNet-152 features).
-However, this protection can be weak if feature extractors are small and shallow, for example, when $m=1$ and $\sigma=0$, MIA could perfectly recover the raw images from the ScatteringNet \cite{scatteringnet} features.
-Second, the mixup operation makes the feature noisy and contains information from different images.
-The recovered images look like averaged ones and when $m$ is large enough, for example, $m=64$, the recovered images look entangled and individual information is hidden.
-However, when $m$ is small, for example, $m\leq 4$, we can still recognize digits and objects from the entangled images.
-Finally, DP gives us a unified trade-off between $m$ and noise scale and makes sure the noise is strong enough to perturb any individual feature.
-For both $\epsilon=1$ and $\epsilon=8$ cases, all the recovered images look like pure noise with some random pattern, which might be caused by the Gaussian noise and total variation prior.
+The protection of~\namea~is three-fold.
+First, MIA on very deep models is weak, for example, Appendix \cref{fig:mia_resnet} shows inverting ResNet-152 is quite hard in practice.
+However, this protection is weak if feature extractors are small and shallow.
+For example, when $m=1$ and $\sigma=0$, MIA could perfectly recover the raw images from the ScatteringNet features.
+Second, mixup makes the feature contains information from different images.
+When $m$ is large enough, for example, $m=64$, the recovered images look entangled, and individual information is hidden.
+However, when $m\leq 4$, we can still recognize digits and objects from the entangled images.
+Finally, DP gives us a unified trade-off between $m$ and the noise scale and ensures the noise is strong enough to perturb any individual feature.
+For $\epsilon=1$ or $8$, the recovered images look like pure noise with some random pattern, which might be caused by the Gaussian noise and total variation prior.
 This protection can be reliable even when the privacy budget is quite loose in theory.